 We also run a termly quiz featuring all manner of quiz rounds, from naming things that sound like the things pictured, to guessing whether something is the name of ikea furniture or a D&D monster!
 This is a fun chance to try answering ridiculous questions with people from all parts of the society and win some cool trophies and tabletop-themes prizes.

 Finally, we’ve run some other one-off events in the past, including a collaboration with the Game Design society involving making your own board game, a murder mystery LARP, and even a megagame!
-You can see all of the different events we’ve run in the past and will be running in the future on Facebook.
+You can see all of the different events we’ve run in the past over here and those we will be running in the future on Facebook.

 We really look forward to playing some games with you!